python/mypy/docs/source/cheat_sheet_py3.rst

 .. code-block:: python

+    from collections.abc import Callable
-    from typing import Any, Callable, TypeVar
+    from typing import Any, TypeVar

     F = TypeVar('F', bound=Callable[..., Any])